 FT journalists are supporting The Student View by hosting newsroom workshops in some of London’s most underprivileged schools.
+During the COVID-19 lockdown, 13 of our investigations were published in London's local newspapers ranging from the Barking and Dagenham Post to the South London Press.

 In October 2018, The Financial Times announced that it would be partnering with The Student View to help in our efforts to improve media literacy among young people.